MakerPrepLA/makerprepla/lessons/lesson9_objects/lesson9.md

 ### Exercise 2:

-1. Create a variable called `my_dream_life` and assign to it an empty object
+1. Create a variable called `myDreamLife` and assign to it an empty object
-2. Create a variable called `property_key` and assign to it the string value `"job"`
+2. Create a variable called `propertyKey` and assign to it the string value `"job"`
 3. Use the `property_key` variable, not the literal string `"job"` to add a `job` property to your dream life object.
 Hint: `my_dream_life[property_key] = 'some job'`
 4. Create a variable `another_property_key` and give it a value "salary".
 5. Use `another_property_key`, not the literal string `"salary"`, to quantify the value of human life.